Senate Intel Committee wants to talk to Trump, Jr., source says

-Sen. Susan Collins, R-Maine, who serves on the committee, told reporters Monday that she would like to see her panel speak to the younger Trump, who acknowledged Sunday that he met with a woman who turned out to be a Kremlin-connected lawyer during the 2016 presidential election — after being told she allegedly had information that could help his father's presidential campaign.
+Trump Jr.'s meeting raises a host of questions, the source said, including why the president's son would sit down with a Russian lawyer he says he didn’t know on the pretext of learning damaging information about Democrat Hillary Clinton.

-The meeting raises a host of questions, the committee source said, including why Trump Jr. would sit down with a Russian lawyer he says he didn’t know on the pretext of learning damaging information about Democrat Hillary Clinton.
+Committee members on both sides of the aisle also expressed a desire to meet with Trump Jr. in light of his acknowledgment Sunday that he met with a woman who turned out to be a Kremlin-connected lawyer during the 2016 presidential election — after being told she allegedly had information that could help his father's presidential campaign.

-Trump Jr. tweeted Monday that he would be "happy to work with the committee to pass on what I know."
+Sen. Susan Collins, R-Maine, who serves on the committee, told reporters Monday that she would like to see her panel speak to him, while Sen. Mark Warner, D-Va., the committee vice chairman, said he "absolutely" wanted to interview Trump Jr. and ask him "serious questions."

-A spokeswoman for the Senate committee’s chairman, Sen. Richard Burr, R-N.C., would not comment on whether the panel intended to ask to interview Trump Jr.
+Trump Jr. tweeted Monday that he would be "happy to work with the committee to pass on what I know," though a spokeswoman for the Senate committee’s chairman, Sen. Richard Burr, R-N.C., would not comment on whether the committee plans to invite him before the panel.

-"The Committee doesn't publicly discuss its interview schedule or the interviews it plans to conduct,” Rebecca Glover, the spokeswoman, said.
+According to a Trump Organization spokesman, Trump Jr. has hired a lawyer, Alan Futerfas, to represent him in connection with the Russia probes.

 White House Principal Deputy Press Secretary Sarah Huckabee Sanders told reporters off-camera Monday that the president's son "certainly" did not collude with Russians to influence the election.